duke-malaria-collaboratory/BRAVA/README.md

     [`environment.yaml`](environment.yaml) however you like.

 1. Edit the configuration file [`config.yaml`](config.yaml).
-    - `variant_calling`: `true` if you want to run variant calling with this pipeline, `false` if you want to do haplotype calling.
+    - `haplotype_calling_targets`: list of target(s) you want to perform haplotype calling on.
-    - `target`: list of target(s) (can run multiple targets in parallel).
+    - `variant_calling_targets`: list of target(s) you want to perform variant calling on.
+    - `haplotype_calling_pair1`: the path to the folder containing the forward reads to be used for haplotype calling.
+    - `haplotype_calling_pair2`: the path to the folder containing the reverse reads to be used for haplotype_calk
     - `refs`: the path to the folder containing reference sequences for the polymorphic gene target that will be used to map the raw reads to the appropriate gene targets of interest.
-    - `pair1`: the path to the folder containing the forward reads.
-    - `pair2`: the path to the folder containing the reverse reads.
     - `forward`: the path to the file with the list of forward primers.
     - `rev`: the path to the file with the list of reverse primers.
     - `out`: the name of desired output folder.